- 1 boneless leg of lamb (about 3-4 pounds)

-- 1/2 cup diced celery
+- 1/2 cup Dijon or stone-ground mustard

-- 2 tablespoons minced garlic
+- 2 tablespoons balsamic or sherry vinegar

 - 1 teaspoon black pepper

 - 1 fennel bulb and fronds, cut into 1-inch pieces